eProsima/Fast-DDS-docs/docs/fastdds/ros2/discovery_server/ros2_discovery_server.rst

 execution.
 These features (i.e. `rosbag`, `topic list`, etc.) are very helpful to understand a ROS 2 working network.

-Most of these features use the DDS capability to share any topic info with every existant participant.
+Most of these features use the DDS capability to share any topic info with every exiting participant.
 However, the new :ref:`ros2_discovery_server_v2` implements a traffic network reduction that limits the discovery data between nodes that do not share a topic.
 This means that not every node will receive every topic data unless it has a reader in that topic.

 The Discovery Server v2 functionality allows every server to know and share all the participants and topic information with every other server matched.
-So, this functionality can be used in order to use ROS 2 introspection succesfully when running with Discovery Server discovery protocol.
+So, this functionality can be used in order to use ROS 2 introspection successfully when running with Discovery Server discovery protocol.